radhika-sivarajan/friend-finder/README.md

 	node server.js

-Then run below adress on browser.
+Then run below address on browser.

 	localhost:3000